dabeaz-course/practical-python/Notes/02_Working_with_data/01_Datatypes.md

 print('Cost', shares * price)
 ```

-The number of variables must match the tuple structure.
+The number of variables on the left must match the tuple structure.

 ```python
 name, shares = s     # ERROR